nicholaszein/new-community-guidelines/.github/templates/CONTRIBUTING.md

 -   **Give Additional Context** <br>Add context to your suggestion by providing examples, screenshots, screen recordings, related links, and additional information that might help us understand your request better.
 -   **Write One Request Per Thread** <br>If you have multiple requests, please submit only **<ins>ONE REQUEST PER THREAD</ins>**.

-**As a gentle reminder, submissions that do not meet these guidelines may be closed without further action.
-These standards ensure that our team and community contributors can manage reports effectively and focus on actionable feedback.**
+**As a gentle reminder, we may close requests that do not comply with these guidelines without action.**

 ## I want to Contribute